 However, it can be challenging to get in touch with the right people to generate sales.
 In this article, we’ll learn more about B2B Hotel Leads, and how to generate and reach out to them effectively.

 What Are B2B Hotel Leads?

-B2B hotel leads are the people who are responsible for making business decisions in a hotel.
-They’re usually managers, directors, or other high-level executives in charge of approving purchases and contracts.
+B2B hotel leads are the people responsible for making business decisions in a hotel.
+They’re usually managers, directors, or other high-level executives who are in charge of approving purchases and contracts.